gderosa/times3plus1/README.md

 See https://www.youtube.com/watch?v=094y1Z2wpJg.

-All about sequences having just these rules:
+This is about sequences having just these rules:
 * if value `y` is even, then divide it by 2
 * if it's odd, then turn it into `3*y + 1`